kyaoNK/markdown-wallpaper/README.md

 - Improve performance for large markdown files
 - Add customization options for font styles and colors
 - Provide templates for common wallpaper layouts
+- Develop automatic updating solutions for macOS and Linux

 ## License